 The Chinese course lasts four years, and is structured in two main parts, with important University examinations at the end of the first year (Prelims) and the fourth year (Finals).
-Students spend the whole of their second year at Peking University.
+Students spend the whole of their second year studying in China or Taiwan.

 The main emphasis in the first year is on building a sound basic knowledge of contemporary written and spoken Chinese, which involves at least ten hours a week of classroom and tutorial teaching, including language laboratory work.
 A further three hours a week are devoted to the study of the language of Ancient China.
 By the end of the first year students are ready to tackle intensive reading of both modern and classical texts.
 Throughout their first year students also attend lectures and receive tutorials on the history, institutions and culture of China, involving extensive background reading and training in essay writing.

-Following the Prelims examination, all undergraduates spend their second year attending a course at Peking University which has been especially designed for Oxford’s undergraduates.
+Following the Prelims examination, all undergraduates will spend their second in Taipei or Beijing.
+Recently, students have attended a course at National Taiwan Normal University which has been especially designed for Oxford’s undergraduates.
+The Year Abroad may also be taught at Peking University.
 Living and studying in a Chinese environment enables students to make rapid progress in all aspects of the modern language.
-Meanwhile, the course at Peking University also continues to build on the first year training in the Classical language through the study of Tang poetry and early philosophical texts.
-For more information on the Year Abroad, please refer to this webpage.
+Meanwhile, the course also continues to build on the first year training in the Classical language through the study of Tang poetry and early philosophical texts.
+For more information on the Year Abroad, please refer to the course handbook.

-After returning from China at the start of the third year, students begin the second half of the course, the aim of which is to provide:
+After returning from their year abroad at the start of the third year, students begin the second half of the course, the aim of which is to provide:

 linguistic skills.
 In addition to the oral examination, language ability is tested in three papers; Modern Chinese prose composition, unprepared translation from Modern Chinese, and unprepared translation from Classical Chinese.
 Students receive instruction in interpreting, newspaper reading, prose composition and listening comprehension, all taught in small groups, often with the use of the Language Laboratory.